All Products

 null value in column (.*)? violates not-null constraint

-A column with the NOT NULL constraint in the destination is filtered out, or the value of the corresponding column in the source is NULL.
+A column with a NOT NULL constraint in the destination database was filtered out, or the corresponding column in the source database has a null value.

 DTS-RETRY-ERR-0276